Interpretable Model Summaries Using the Wasserstein Distance

-For step one, we can use the algorithms in section 3.1 to estimate $\gamma$ while several methods are available for step two.
-We claim that Eq. (\ref{eq:slimp_loss}) is a quadratic binary program so that we can utilize optimization techniques to find values of $\alpha$.
+Ideally, we could use an optimization method to estimate both quantities jointly, but this equation is bilinear in its arguments and not guaranteed to be convex.
+Therefore, we need to break up the optimization problem into two steps: \begin{enumerate}[label={Step \arabic{enumi}:}] \item Find the optimal transport solution $\gamma$ given $\alpha$ using Eq. (\ref{eq:OTfun}). \item Estimate a potential value for $\alpha$ given the current value of $\gamma$ using Eq. (\ref{eq:slimp_loss}) \end{enumerate} For step one, we can use the algorithms in Section \ref{sec:ot_est} to estimate $\gamma$ while several methods are available for step two.
+We show that Eq. (\ref{eq:slimp_loss}) is a quadratic binary program so that we can utilize optimization techniques to find values of $\alpha$.

 \begin{proposition} Let $\boldz = \trans $ be a $k \times T$ matrix, where $\otimes$ denotes the Kronecker product, and we have $N$ such matrices in the interpretable neighborhood $\mcB$.
 We will denote the $t^\text{th}$ column of $\boldz$ as $\boldz^{(t)} = \trans$.
 Then Eq. (\ref{eq:slimp_loss}) is a quadratic program of the form